Looking for a very easy way to make a bird bath? All you need is a few garden items and this DIY project done in minutes with a tomato cage.

 One area of my gardens I haven’t spoken about is my Butterfly Garden.
 A very small area by my lanai with only butterfly, bird, and bee-friendly plants.
 Since this is a small area, I needed a small bird bath that would withstand the Florida sun and heat.
 Not easy to find.
 So, what a gardener to do?
 Make one!

 - Any size and color tomato cage

 - Outdoor spray paint in a color of your choice

-- Terracatta pot bottom the same size as the top of your tomato cage
+- Terracotta pot bottom the same size as the top of your tomato cage

-I chose a green tomato cage to be hidden in the garden but there are so many fun colors out there today to choose from.
-I also took my terracotta pot bottom and painted it with a couple coats of outdoor blue paint I had in the garage and also spray sealed it.
-I thought the color of the blue gave it a swimming pool effect.
+I choose a green tomato cage so it would be hidden in the garden but there are so many fun colors out there today to choose from.
+Next, I also took my terracotta pot bottom and painted it with a coat of primer, then a couple coats of outdoor blue paint I had in the garage and also spray sealed it.
+The color of the blue gave it a swimming pool effect.

-I had hubby cut off right above the bottom ring of the tomato cage so it wouldn’t be so high in the garden.
+Mr. G then cut the wire off right above the bottom ring of the tomato cage so it wouldn’t be so high in the garden.
 You wouldn’t have to do this if you have a larger garden.

-I have a pair of doves who like to hang around my garden and they love sitting up on the bird bath in the morning to enjoy a drink.
+I have a pair of doves who like to hang around my garden and they love sitting up in the birdbath in the morning to enjoy a drink.